sergiuchilat/node-express-crud/readme.md

 # Project description

-This is an example of Rest API written on Express
+This is an example of a Rest API written in Express

 In this project are used:
 - Node